Peter Scott‐Presland is currently writing the most ambitious, the most enormous, the most wide‐ranging piece of gay music theatre ever devised.

 Equally it is the ‘Gay’ Century, as opposed to the ‘Queer’ Century, because that is how Peter and Robert define their own sexuality; it’s also the subject matter that has engaged Peter for the last 45 years.
 We look forward to the Lesbian Century, the Trans Century, the Non-Binary Century and the rest.

-The pieces that make up A Gay Century at the moment are:
+The pieces that make up A Gay Century are:

 This is the story of gay life in the twentieth century ‐ leaving aside a lot of people simply living, loving and enjoying themselves.
 It is the story of an epic battle between repression and liberation.